Byrnes HS senior overcomes obstacles, leaves legacy at school

 “I know my mom’s looking down on me and she’s happy,” he said.
 “I did it.
 I just kept moving on, like you told me to.”

-Davis told 7 News he’s thinking about last year’s seniors who had a tougher year due to COVID.
+Davis told 7 News he’s thinking about last year’s seniors who had a tougher year due to COVID-19.

 He also told us his plans after graduation are to attend Limestone University, where he’ll continue wrestling and plans to major in Business Administration.